CivicActions/ssp-toolkit/docs/controls/AU.md

 ##### AWS

-In this architecture, AWS CloudTrail,  S3 bucket logging,  Elastic Load Balancer (ELB) Logging, and RDS MySQL error logging are enabled AWS Cloudtrail is enabled to log all available API events automatically within the AWS infrastructure and Amazon S3 bucket logging is enabled to log bucket activity.
+In this architecture, AWS CloudTrail, S3 bucket logging, Elastic Load Balancer (ELB) Logging, and RDS MySQL error logging are enabled AWS CloudTrail is enabled to log all available API events automatically within the AWS infrastructure and Amazon S3 bucket logging is enabled to log bucket activity.

-AWS built-in features of Identity and Access Management (IAM) allows policy  to be applied to privileged users for administrator/audit access, allowing them to modify Amazon CloudWatch alarms, AWS Config rules, and Amazon S3 bucket logging to select the Cloudtrail and S3 events that are to cause notification, alerting and automated reaction.
+AWS built-in features of Identity and Access Management (IAM) allows policy to be applied to privileged users for administrator/audit access, allowing them to modify Amazon CloudWatch alarms, AWS Config rules, and Amazon S3 bucket logging to select the CloudTrail and S3 events that are to cause notification, alerting and automated reaction.

 ##### CivicActions